meteora-digital/tween/README.md

 Use tweening to smoothly animate a number from one value to another.

-the animate() method takes 3 arguments
+the tween() method takes 3 arguments

 | Type | Description | Defaults |
 |------|-------------|----------|